dominoesbase/Features-to-Work/README.md

 # Features to Work

-Features for **work at customer's** request.
+Features requested by **companies to make everyday work easier**.
 These **features can be applied in other projects**.

 # Invoice

-Project to generate queries associated with job output.
+Project to generate SQL queries associated with job output.
-> File is generated with queries and is ready to **download**.
+> The generated file contains queries and it´s **immediately available for download**.

 **Customer Requirements:**
 - Browser-based